MGNute/stamps_2024_assembly_tutorial/binning_validation.md

 MetaBAT2 requires that the coverage information be converted to a very specific format first.
 Fortunately, it comes with a script to do that conversion automatically from a `.bam` file.
 In the following command, we're first going to set a variable to the path (again, *absolute* path) where want the output file to be located.
 (Note that this is a path to a file that doesn't yet exist, but that's ok.
 Feel free to point this to whatever folder and filename you would like.)
 Then in the second command we are going to refer to that output as well as the variable `$bam_sorted` from earlier:

 ```
+conda activate metabat2	# only if you had to make a separate environment above
 depths_output=~/results/tara_depths.txt
 jgi_summarize_bam_contig_depths --outputDepth $depths_output $bam_sorted
 ```